qiushi-zhou/qiushi-zhou.github.io/recruitment.md

 ---
 layout: page
-title: Recruiting for Postgraduate Positions @ HKUST(GZ)
+title: Recruiting for Postgraduate Positions @ Thrust of Computational Medita and Arts, HKUST(GZ)
 permalink: /recruitment/
 ---
 I am someone who have been very lucky to have received great mentorship from my PhD and Postdoc supervisors, and I am excited to pass it along to future generations of academics.
 From October 2025, I have multiple open PhD positions along with Research Assistant and Postdoc opportunities for applicants at varying levels of study.
 I am also looking to advise MPhil research projects.